knative-extensions/eventing-rabbitmq/source/README.md

     channels, not connections (https://www.rabbitmq.com/consumer-prefetch.html).

-    5. To get round-robin behavior between consumers consuming from the same queue on different connections, set the prefetch count to 1, and the next available message on the server will be delivered to the next available consumer.
+    5. To get round-robin behavior between consumers consuming from the same queue on different connections, set the parallelism to 1, and the next available message on the server will be delivered to the next available consumer.

-    6. If your consumer work time is reasonably consistent and not much greater than two times your network round trip time, you will see significant throughput improvements starting with a prefetch count of 2 or slightly greater as described by benchmarks on RabbitMQ.
+    6. If your consumer work time is reasonably consistent and not much greater than two times your network round trip time, you will see significant throughput improvements starting with a prallelism of 2 or slightly greater as described by benchmarks on RabbitMQ.

     7. http://www.rabbitmq.com/blog/2012/04/25/rabbitmq-performance-measurements-part-2/